freshyseth/resume/README.md

 ## Lead Software Engineer
 ### eMortgage Logic, LLC
 N. Richland Hills TX // 2011- 2012

-- Vetted Javascript framework (Ext JS) for enterprise development
-- Lead Software Engineer for new SaaS solution, used by multiple clients including Fannie Mae
-- Managed development of SaaS prototype
-- Pitched SaaS solution to Fannie Mae stakeholders (demo’d prototype)
-- Developed and maintained BRD (Waterfall project) in tandem with Project Manager Managed resources, milestones, timelines, and deliverables with Project Manager Developed and committed features for the SaaS
+As Lead Software Engineer I was responsible for vetting and leading a team to implement Sencha's ExtJS framework as the front-end for our enterprise SaaS.
+Pitched SaaS solution to Fannie Mae stakeholders (demo’d prototype) which led to their licensing of the solution.
+Developed and maintained BRD (Waterfall project) in tandem with Project Manager.
+Managed resources, milestones, timelines, and deliverables with Project Manager.
+Developed and committed features for the SaaS.

-- Introduced and evangelized Agile methodologies (Scrum and Kanban)
- - Made the case for Agile Scrum using SaaS solution SDLC as an example for where we could improve future development
- - Worked with Development Leadership in championing Agile Scrum and Kanban to Executive Leadership
- - Trained and supported employees, including engineers, in company-wide adoption of Agile Scrum and Kanban
- - Received Product Owner Certification (trained with Mike Cohn)
- - Promptly transitioned Product Owner role to Business Unit stakeholders improving the relationship between software engineers and business unit
+I seriously disliked the entire way this project was managed.
+This led to the R&D, evangelism and subsequent implementation of Agile starting with Scrum and eventually using Kanban as well.
+I used the SaaS solution's SDLC to demonstrate how Agile could bring improvements to our software and our relationship with Fannie Mae.
+I trained and supported employees, including engineers, in company-wide adoption of Agile, received Product Owner Certification (trained with Mike Cohn; love him!) and promptly transitioned the product owner role to our business unit stakeholders improving the relationship between software engineers, the business unit, and Fannie Mae.

 ## Founder / Owner
 ### FreshNet, LLC dba RedHouseSoul